brootaylor/brootaylor-v3/src/_content/projects/boston-t-party.md

   "lazy")
 }}

-Developed a high speed <abbr title="Progressive Web App.">PWA</abbr> website tailored for Boston T Party, emphasising performance and resilience through progressive enhancement and offline caching techniques.
+Developed a high speed PWA website tailored for Boston T Party, emphasising performance and resilience through progressive enhancement and offline caching techniques.

 This was particularly crucial considering the limited connectivity, data and bandwidth availability in South Africa.

 The website can be viewed at [bostontparty.co.za](https://bostontparty.co.za/)

+*[PWA]: Progressive Web App.